 Conclusion

 Besides the pitfalls of using the 9 box talent review, it is still the most widely used HR tool today.
 The 9 box grid helps facilitate talent management conversations by providing a practical talent review framework.
-It is proven to be a valuable tool when used correctly for performance management of employees and identifying future leaders.
+It is proven to be a valuable tool when used correctly for the performance management of employees and for identifying future leaders.